hhko/beyondcode/README.md

 ```
 {T}
 ├─Src
-│  ├─{T}                          // Host               > Up: The more important thing from a technical aspect(sub-goal)
+│  ├─{T}                          // Host               > Up: The more important thing from a technical aspect(Sub-Goal)
 │  ├─{T}.Adapters.Infrastructure  // Adapter Layer      > │
 │  ├─{T}.Adapters.Persistence     // Adapter Layer      > │
 │  ├─{T}.Application              // Application Layer  > ↓
-│  └─{T}.Domain                   // Domain Layer       > Down: he more important thing from a business aspect(main goal)
+│  └─{T}.Domain                   // Domain Layer       > Down: he more important thing from a business aspect(Main Goal)
-│     ├─Abstractions                                    > Up: The more important thing from a technical aspect(sub-goal)
+│     ├─Abstractions                                    > Up: The more important thing from a technical aspect(Sub-Goal)
 │     │                                                 > ↓
-│     └─AggregateRoots                                  > Down: he more important thing from a business aspect(main goal)
+│     └─AggregateRoots                                  > Down: he more important thing from a business aspect(Main Goal)
 │
 └─Tests
-   ├─{T}..Tests.Integration       // Integration Test   > Up: The more important thing from a technical aspect(sub-goal)
+   ├─{T}..Tests.Integration       // Integration Test   > Up: The more important thing from a technical aspect(Sub-Goal)
    ├─{T}..Tests.Performance       // Performance Test   > ↓
-   └─{T}..Tests.Unit              // Unit Test          > Down: he more important thing from a business aspect(main goal)
+   └─{T}..Tests.Unit              // Unit Test          > Down: he more important thing from a business aspect(Main Goal)
 ```
 - {T}: Service